Volunteering with the club allows you to be part of your child's experience, be part of the community and have some fun.

 Working with Children Policy

 Hills Junior Rugby Club is committed to ensuring that the safety, welfare and wellbeing of children are maintained at all times during their participation in rugby and any other activities run by the Club.
-The Club ensures that all Club officials who have unsupervised contact with children or young persons complete a Working with Children check.
+The Club ensures that all Club officials who have contact with children or young persons (irrespective of whether it includes their child or not) complete a Working with Children check.

 To apply for your online Working with Children accreditation head to -